 The range of features as mentioned above gives a softphone system many advantages over traditional phones.

-Portability - Use It From Anywhere
+Mobility - Use It From Anywhere

 A softphone system is not tied to a location.
 Your team can use it from their desks as well as while theyre traveling or even when theyre at home.
 In todays world of remote working where your team may be using their own devices to work from home, this helps maintain an executive appeal.